VinnyAmbesek/infiniteDungeon/README.md

 # [Infinite Dungeon]
 [Infinite Dungeon] is a game where you explore an endless maze.
-The maze is alive, and changes when you explore it.
+The maze is alive, and changes while you explore it.

 # Rules:
 ## Experience